cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - RoR2 Modding Server: https://discord.com/invite/5MbXZvd

 ## Changelog

+**1.4.0**
+- Allow Aruelionite from a Halcyon Seed to utilize Options.
+- The owner of Aurelionite will be assigned to the player with the highest Halcyon Seed count.
+- Fully compatible with multiplayer.
+Post an issue report or contact me if there are bugs.

 **1.3.4**
 - Fix more syncing and networking issues.
 Hopefully that is all of them.